sebluy/timed/README.md

 Todo:

+Add callback lookup hash, so callbacks can be serialized Add pending/queued action table page

 Fix bug with activity form, errors are being submitted

 Allow for offline usage where pending remote operations are put on queue and